 Related content: Disrespectful Child Behavior?
 Don’t Take It Personally

-Too often we compare our lives, our kids, and our parenting to those around us and we feel as if we don’t measure up.
+Too often, we compare our lives, our kids, and our parenting to those around us and feel as if we don’t measure up.
 We feel as if we are not good enough parents.

 But don’t believe your “not good enough” thoughts.
 All families struggle in one way or another.
 Even those perfect-looking families have their own struggles, you just don’t see them.
 Behind closed doors, we all have problems.